By Jackie Thakkar Mar. 27, 2018

 Since the early 2000s, slowly but steadily, Salman has mass-produced easy-to-execute, catchy AF dance moves, thereby convincing an entire generation of men that they too, can dance

-It all began with Bhaijaan unleashing such gifts to humanity like “Garam Chai Ki Pyaali” and “Jeene Ke Hai Chaar Din”.
+It began in the early 2000s, when Bhaijaan began unleashing such gifts to humanity like “Garam Chai Ki Pyaali” and “Jeene Ke Hai Chaar Din”.
 The latter of these gems saw the birth of the timeless “Towel step”, a complicated routine that involves the Bhai in question placing a towel between his legs, holding it phallically and then proceeding to rub it between his crotch, all the while jumping forward like a baboon in heat.
 It’s exactly how it sounds.
 During this rough patch in his career, marred with more hits on Hill Road than at the box office, many expected bhai to throw in the towel.
-But there he was, dry-humping it instead. #BhaiRoxx indeed.
+But there he was, dry-humping it instead. #BhaiRoxx

 No superstar can match up to the bulk of Bhai’s belt buckle and mighty army of Bhai-Boys.
-Image credit: Arbaaz Khan Productions
+Arbaaz Khan Productions

 No superstar can match up to the bulk of Bhai’s belt buckle and mighty army of Bhai-Boys.